Tired of counting calories?

 - Optimize Vitamin D-Vitamin D is one of the most crucial vitamins (actually a hormonal precursor) that our bodies need.
 It is also one that many people are deficient in.
 Vitamin D deficiency has been linked to increased rates of cancer, heart disease, skin conditions, inflammation, lowered immune function, and low levels of calcium.

 - Don’t Stress- Ok, I’ll give you a second to stop laughing while I go remove my two-year old from the top of my fridge where she is throwing utensils at her siblings.
 This one is definitely easier said than done, especially for moms, but worth striving for.
-For some, like me, lowering stress requires making prayer life, exercise and 10 minutes or quiet reading parts of my regular daily activities.
+For some, like me, lowering stress requires making prayer life, exercise and 10 minutes of quiet reading parts of my regular daily activities.
 For a friend, this meant skydiving daily.
-For you, this means just finding whatever you can do, even if for only 1 minutes, that will help you relax each day.
+For you, this means just finding whatever you can do, even if for only 1 minute, that will help you relax each day.

 - Have fun- What does this say about us when we have to put this on a list to remember to do?!
 Fun and relaxation do wonders for recharging mind and body.
 Play outdoor games with the kids, go on a date with your spouse, or try a new sport.